-MoF interface reconstruction in a multi-material mixed cell.
-The cell partitioning can be a real problem in the case of multiple materials.
-In this paper we demonstrate how the two-material MoF interface reconstruction algorithm can be used to perform a polygonal partitioning of a mixed cell with $M \ge 3$ materials.
+The mixed-cell cell partitioning can be a real problem in the case of multiple materials.
+Here we demonstrate how the two-material MoF interface reconstruction algorithm can be used to perform a polygonal partitioning of a mixed cell with $M \ge 3$ materials.
 Basically, we follow the strategy of the multi-material Volume-of-Fluid (VoF) method and use the two-material interface reconstruction algorithm for extracting materials from the mixture one by one.
 There is an essential difference though: the MoF interface reconstruction does not require the user to specify the material order explicitly.
 The right order is determined automatically by trying all M! possible material orders and finding the one that results in the minimal defect of the first moment.

 The search of the best mixed-cell partition does not limit the choice of partitioning scheme in any way.
 Therefore, in order to achieve a lower defect of the first moment, one can expand the family of the trial partitions at will.
-For instance, instead of extracting materials from the mixture in series, one can separate them according to the "divide-and-conquer" principle: choose an arbitrary m < M, separate the mixture of materials $\overline{1,m}$ from $\overline{m+1,M}$, and then recursively apply this algorithm to each submixture containing 2+ materials.
+For instance, instead of extracting materials from the mixture in series, one can separate them according to the "divide-and-conquer" principle: choose an arbitrary m < M, separate the mixture of materials $1, \ldots, m$ from $m+1, \ldots, M$ , and then recursively apply this algorithm to each submixture.
 This procedure allows to generate M!(M-1)!
 B-tree partitions to choose from, which significantly increases the chances of finding an approximate partition that fits given moment data best.

-In this paper we do not discuss the ways to update the moment data in course of hydro simulations, we only consider a stand-alone interface reconstruction problem.
-After introducing the basic notations and formulating the problem, we review the multi-material interface reconstruction schemes used in the VoF context, and then describe and test the Multi-Material MoF algorithm with the two types of the mixed-cell partitionings: the serial and the B-tree partitionings (4+ materials).
+After introducing the basic notations and formulating the problem, we review the multi-material interface reconstruction schemes used in the VoF context, and then describe and test the Multi-Material MoF algorithm with the two types of the mixed-cell partitionings: the serial and the B-tree partitionings (more than 3 materials).